CameronAlvarado/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a Javascript library that helps web developers create user interfaces using fuctional compnenets.

 - [ ] What does it mean to _think_ in react?

+It's to break things down into smaller componenets then plan on tying them together in a modular tree.
+Thinking with parent and child componenets.

 - [ ] Describe state.

+State is data that that can change based on its 'setState' functionality.

 - [ ] Describe props.

+Props is an object that carries properties down from parent components to its children.
+It's passed down through the functional component's arguments, and called like "props.property".

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is something that effects another part of the app outside of it's current scope.
+An effect is synced with state a prop changes by making sure they're all in the same component render.

 ## Project Set Up